"I've defined my job in exactly the same way for six years now: to do everything I can to help him be the best president

 When Congress was not in session, Gore went to public school in Carthage.
 Otherwise, he attended private school in Washington.
 At St. Albans School for Boys on the grounds of the Washington National Cathedral, he earned favorable notice, as captured in his yearbook entry: "Al is frighteningly good at many things.
 Perhaps it is more truthful to say he is excellent at almost everything he does (which in turn is a considerable amount).
 Varsity football, basketball and track standout.
 Liberal party Leader in Government class, scholar, artist extraordinary.
 Al has stood out in many fields of endeavor.
 Popular and well-respected, he would seem the epitome of the All-American Young Man."

-Going on to Harvard, he majored in government and wrote a thesis on the impact of television on the American presidency.
-A seminar on "Problems of Advanced Industrial Society" introduced him to its teacher, Martin Peretz, who as the publisher of The New Republic would later promote Gore's political advancement.
+Going on to Harvard, Gore majored in government and wrote a thesis on the impact of television on the American presidency.
+A seminar on "Problems of Advanced Industrial Society" introduced him Professor Martin Peretz, who as the publisher of The New Republic would later promote Gore's political advancement.
 His college years corresponded with the Vietnam War, against which his father had become a vocal national critic.
 At graduation in 1969, he lost his student deferment and was reclassified 1-A. "The draft board was breathing down his neck," his father recalled.
 "He sat around with his mother and I in the living room and talked about it.
 He said he didn't believe in the Vietnam War.
 I said, ‘Well, it isn't given in our law for an individual to go contrary to the law.'
 We discussed all the various things young men were doing to dodge the draft."
 His mother said that she would support whatever he wanted to do–"including going to Canada with him."